Q1. What do I need in order to visit Parris Island?

-Except for guide dogs or other handicapped assistance animals, pets are not permitted at any military ceremony, in the medical or dental clinic, barracks, BOQ, temporary lodging facility, officer’s guest house, club facilities, exchange activities, other public facilities or any place where food is sold, stored, prepared or served.
+Except for service animals, pets are not permitted at any military ceremony, in the medical or dental clinic, barracks, BOQ, temporary lodging facility, officer’s guest house, club facilities, exchange activities, other public facilities or any place where food is sold, stored, prepared or served.

 28. Can I fish in the 3rd Battalion Pond?
 Top

 In order to prevent any exposure to contaminants, fishing, shrimping, crabbing, and boating are prohibited in 3rd Battalion Pond and the marsh side across the causeway.
 A fish study and risk assessment was conducted in 2009/2010 by the Department of the Navy in the 3rd Battalion Pond.
 The findings indicated fish from the pond might not be safe to eat due to slightly higher levels of pesticides, mercury and polychlorinated biphenyls (PCBs).
 For more information, see this fact sheet or contact the Natural Resources and Environmental Affairs Office at 843-228-2779.